 - 6.1.1 A statement on the Company's governance for the preceding year shall be published annually in a separate chapter in its annual accounts or annual report.
-The corporate governance statement shall be accessible on the Company's website. - 6.1.2 The statement shall contain the following items: - 1.
-References to the rules on corporate governance that the Company follows, or is obliged by law to follow, and where such rules can be accessed by the public. - 2.
+The corporate governance statement shall be accessible on the Company's website. - 6.1.2 The statement shall contain the following items: - References to the rules on corporate governance that the Company follows, or is obliged by law to follow, and where such rules can be accessed by the public. - 2.
 Whether the Company departs from any of the relevant guidelines and if so, which ones.
-The reasons for departure shall be indicated and whether there is reason to take action to mitigate deviations. as shall the measures used instead.
-If the deviation is temporary, such temporary deviation must be mentioned specifically. the Company must explain how the guidelines will later be met. - 3.
-References to any other rules or guidelines that have been followed and specifically apply to the type of business the Company is involved in. - 4.
-A description of the main aspects of internal control and the Company's risk management. - 5.
-Details of the Company's policy on social responsibility and ethical standards. - 5.
-A description of the Company's policy on diversity in connection with the Board of Directors, executive management and senior management.
-If no such policy is followed, the reason for this must be stated in the report. - 6.
-Description of the composition and activities of the Board, management and sub-committees of the Board. - 7.
+The reasons for departure shall be indicated and whether there is reason to take action to mitigate deviations.
+If the deviation is temporary, such temporary deviation must be mentioned specifically.39 - 3.
+References to any other rules or guidelines that have been followed and specifically apply to the type of business the Company is involved in. - A description of the main aspects of internal control and the Company's risk management. - 5.
+A description of the Company's policy on diversity in connection with the Board of Directors, executive management and senior management.40 If no such policy is followed, the reason for this must be stated in the report.41

+39 See further on the "comply or explain" rule in the introduction.

+40 According to Article 66(c) of the Act on Annual Accounts, companies that have their securities listed on a regulated market, public-interest entities, larger companies within the meaning of the Act and the parent companies of large consolidations, are under obligation to disclose the Company's policy on diversity as regards the Board of Directors, executive management and monitoring management.

+41 For further information, see discussion on diversity policy in Item 2.9.

+- Description of the composition and activities of the Board, management and sub-committees of the Board. - 7.
 Arrangements for the appointment of Nomination Committee members. - 8.
-Arrangements for the appointment of sub-committee members. - 9.
-Information on the number of Board meetings and sub-committee meetings as well as their attendance.

-See further on the 'comply or explain' rule in the introduction.

-According to Article 66(c) of the Act on Annual Accounts, companies that have their securities listed on a regulated market, public-interest entities, larger companies within the meaning of the Act and the parent companies of large consolidations, are under obligation to disclose the Company's policy on diversity as regards the Board of Directors, executive management and monitoring management.
-43 For further information, see discussion on diversity policy in Item 2.9.

-- 10. Where written rules of procedure for the Board and its sub-committees may be accessed. - 11.
-Information on Directors of the Board(see Section 2.3.6). - 12.
-Information on which Directors are independent of the Company and major shareholders. - 13.
+Arrangements for the appointment of sub-committee members. - Information on the number of Board meetings and sub-committee meetings as well as their attendance. - 10.
+Where written rules of procedure for the Board and its sub-committees may be accessed - 11.
+Information on Directors of the Board (see Section 2.3.6). - Information on which Directors are independent of the Company and major shareholders. - 13.
 Principal aspects of the Board's performance assessment. - 14.
 Information on the Company's CEO (see Section 4.1.1) and a description of his/her main duties. - 15.
 Information on infringements of laws and regulations that the appropriate supervisory or ruling body has determined. - 16.
-Arrangements for communications between shareholders and the Board. - 6.1.3 The above shall apply equally to the consolidated financial statements. - 6.1.4 The Board shall review the Company's corporate governance statement and the Company's auditor shall ensure that it is included in the annual accounts/annual report and that its description of the main features of internal controls and risk management is in accordance with the Company's financial statements.
+Arrangements for communications between shareholders and the Board. - 6.1.3 The above shall apply equally to the consolidated financial statements. - 6.1.4 The Board shall review the Company's corporate governance statement and the Company's Auditor shall ensure that it is included in the annual accounts / annual report and that its description of the main features of internal controls and risk management is in accordance with the Company's financial statements.